Who we are

 - individuals who contact us by any means;

-- visit our website and / or complete one of our web forms (e.g. to contact us);
+- visit our website and / or complete one of our web forms (for example, to contact us);

-- contact our funeral homes (e.g. to arrange a funeral, arrange memorial masonry with us, engage with us about a funeral pre-payment plan);
+- contact our funeral homes (for example, to arrange a funeral, to arrange memorial masonry with us, to engage with us about a funeral pre-payment plan, including to redeem a funeral pre-payment plan);

 - contact a support office or request information from us in any other way;